Buying property

 • Purchasing costs and tax payments

-Can a foreigner buy a property in Switzerland?
+Can a foreigner buy a house in Switzerland?

 Gstaad in the winter

 In Switzerland, there is a national quota (currently 1,500 per year) of the number of holiday homes or units in an apartment building that can be sold to foreigners.
-While this notional quote is allocated between 17 cantons the most popular amongst them being Bern, Vaud and Valais, there are the remaining 9 cantons, such as Geneva, Zurich and Basel where the sale of a holiday home is not possible for a foreigner.
+While this notional quote is allocated between 17 cantons, the most popular amongst them being Bern, Vaud and Valais, there are the remaining 9 cantons, such as Geneva, Zurich and Basel, where the purchase of a holiday home is not possible for a foreigner.

-Furthermore, there are a number of conditions to be met before buying a holiday home in Switzerland.
-Ownership of more than one vacation home is prohibited and the property has to be situated in a tourist area.
-If you are buying a holiday home, you can rent out the property temporarily, not however all year round.
+Furthermore, there are several conditions to be met before buying a holiday home in Switzerland.
+Ownership of more than one vacation home is prohibited, and the property has to be situated in a tourist area.
+If you are buying a holiday home, you can rent out the property temporarily, not all year round, however.
 The area of ground is limited to 1000m2 while the living area is not allowed to be bigger than 200m2.

 Regional restrictions and availability